JuliaStats/StatsModels.jl/docs/src/formula.md

 `StatsModels` is to make it simpler to transform tabular data into matrix format suitable for statistical modeling.

-At the moment, "tabular data" means an `AbstractDataFrame`.
-Ultimately, the goal is to support any tabular data format that adheres to a minimal API, **regardless of backend**.
+At the moment, "tabular data" means a [Tables.jl](https://github.com/JuliaData/Tables.jl) table, which will be materialized as a `Tables.ColumnTable` (a `NamedTuple` of column vectors).
+Work on first-class support for streaming/row-oriented tables is ongoing.

-## The `Formula` type
+## The `@formula` DSL

+!!! warning

+    The internal representation of formulae was recently completely overhauled, which is **not yet reflected in the documentation here**.
+Most user-facing functionality should be the same as before, but anything that relies on the internal representations (like `Terms`) and other non-standard uses will need to be updated.

 The basic conceptual tool for this is the `Formula`, which has a left side and a right side, separated by `~`.
 Formulas are constructed using the `@formula` macro: